mario-goulart/egg-layer/README.md

   (`cd egg-dir && chicken-install`), it ends up not using the egg compilation cache.

-* It's code is disgusting.
+* Its code is disgusting.

 * It is just very rough proof-of-concept.
 It is incomplete and probably full of bugs.